-The primary location of the Site is north of Silverton in southern Colorado.
-New Mexico is a downstream community impacted by the mines in Colorado.
+The BPMD is located in San Juan County in southern Colorado.
+New Mexico is a downstream community impacted by the mines in the BPMD, through the transport of hazardous substances into and through the Animas and San Juan Rivers.

 State of New Mexico